kujukuju/MetaThreadSafe/README.md

 `@thread_unlocked` should also be your entry point for the thread function.
 This is where the safety check starts.

-`@thread_unlocked` allows you to call into unmarked methods as long as you've locked a mutex.
+`@thread_unlocked` allows you to call into unmarked functions as long as you've locked a mutex.
 For each unique unmarked procedure call, it must be locked using a single mutex.

 `@thread_unlocked(name)` can be used when you have multiple threads that start and end in sync with each other.